-The coronavirus has amplified racial disparities that have long existed in in communities across the country.
-Yet, while governments, nonprofits and the private sector moved to help address the health and social issues stemming from the pandemic, the world’s most challenging issues--including economic mobility, climate change and food insecurity--did not lessen.
-To be sure, the virus did more to amplify the need to find solutions that can address our world’s environmental and social issues simultaneously.
+The ongoing health crisis has amplified racial disparities that have long existed in communities across the country.
+Yet, while governments, nonprofits and the private sector have moved to address the health and social issues stemming from the pandemic, the world’s most challenging issues — including economic mobility, climate change and affordable housing — have not lessened.
+If anything, the coronavirus has heightened the need to find solutions that can help alleviate our world’s environmental and social issues simultaneously.

-Many steps are being taken to address such issues, including innovations in the bond market which are opening up new sources of capital aimed at funding education, housing and healthcare solutions, among other critical social and environmental issues.
-In fact, sustainability-minded bonds have the power to unlock and mobilize capital at a scale necessary to drive meaningful global change.
+While public entities and nonprofits are taking many steps to address such challenges, innovations by the financial services industry in the bond market are opening up new sources of capital aimed at funding education, housing and health care solutions, among other critical social and environmental issues.

 - Financing to create and expand medical services in these communities

 - Supply chain finance loans focused on minority-owned businesses

 - Long-term deposits and equity investments in Black and Hispanic-Latino minority depository institutions that are also community development financial institutions